SB-labelings and posets with each interval homotopy equivalent to a sphere or a ball: Applications

 Recall that Young's lattice is the poset of integer partitions regarded as Young diagrams, with $u\prec v$ whenever $v$ is obtained from $u$ by adding a single box.
 Since Young's lattice is a locally finite, distributive lattice with a unique minimal element, Theorem ~\ref{finite-distributive-lattice} together with Remark ~\ref{locally-finite-variant} allows us to conclude:

 \begin{cor} Young's lattice is an $SB$-lattice. \end{cor}

 Next we turn to a non-shellable example, the weak Bruhat order on the elements of a finite Coxeter group $W$.
 Let $S$ be the set of simple reflections generating $W$.
-The weak Bruhat order has as its cover relations each $w\prec s_iw$ for $w\in W $ and $s_i\in S$ with $l(w) < l(s_i w)$, letting $l(w)$ denote the Coxeter-theoretic length of $w$.
+The (left) weak Bruhat order has as its cover relations each $w\prec s_iw$ for $w\in W $ and $s_i\in S$ with $l(w) < l(s_i w)$, letting $l(w)$ denote the Coxeter-theoretic length of $w$.
 See e.g. \cite{BB} or \cite{Hu} for further background on Coxeter groups and on the weak Bruhat order.
 The homotopy type of each interval was originally determined in \cite{bj} (see also \cite{Ed} and \cite{EW} for related results regarding posets of regions).
+We will use the following properties of weak Bruhat order.

+\begin{enumerate} \item There is an isomorphism of weak Bruhat order intervals $[u,w] \simeq [e,wu^{-1}]$ for each $u\le w$.
+This appears as Proposition 3.1.6 in \cite{BB}. \item There is a characterization of the joins of finite sets of atoms in Lemma 3.2.3 in \cite{BB} as exactly those Coxeter group elements which are longest elements of parabolic subgroups of $W$; specifically, the join of the collection of atoms corresponding to the simple reflections in $S = \{ s_{i_1},\dots ,s_{i_r} \} $ will be $w_\circ (S)$, namely the longest element of the parabolic subgroup $W_S$ generated by the elements of $S$. \item There is a bijection between the maximal chains in the interval $[u,w]$ and the reduced expressions for $wu^{-1}$.
+This appears in Proposition 3.1.2, part (i), in \cite{BB}. \item The atoms of $[e,w_\circ (S)]$ are exactly the atoms $a_s$ for $s\in S$, namely the atoms naturally corresponding to the elements of $S$.
+A proof of this may be found in Propositions 3.1.2, parts (iii) and (iv) in \cite{BB}. \item The weak Bruhat order is a lattice.
+This is proven e.g.~ in Theorem 3.2.1 in \cite{BB} \end{enumerate}

 \begin{thm} The weak Bruhat order for any finite Coxeter group $W$ is an $SB$-lattice.
-Moreover, an open interval $(u,w)$ in $W$ is homotopy equivalent to a sphere $S^{d-2}$ if $u^{-1}w$ is the longest element of a parabolic subgroup $J_S$ with $|S|=d$, and $(u,w)$ is contractible otherwise. \end{thm}
+Moreover, an open interval $(u,w)$ in $W$ is homotopy equivalent to a sphere $S^{d-2}$ if $wu^{-1}$ is the longest element of a parabolic subgroup $W_S$ with $|S|=d$, and $(u,w)$ is contractible otherwise. \end{thm}

-\begin{proof} See e.g. Theorem 3.2.1 in \cite{BB} for a proof that the weak Bruhat order of a finite Coxeter group is a lattice.
-We label each cover relation $u\prec v$ with the unique simple reflection $s_i$ such that $v = s_iu$.
-Consider a pair of elements $u < w = s_{i_1}\cdots s_{i_r} u $ where $l(w) - l(u) = r$ for $l(u)$ denoting the Coxeter-theoretic length of $u$.
+\begin{proof} We will prove the result for left weak Bruhat order, noting that a completely analogous proof holds for right weak Bruhat order.
+By property (5) above, the weak Bruhat order of a finite Coxeter group is a lattice.
+To obtain an $SB$-labeling, we will label each cover relation $u\prec v$ with the unique simple reflection $s_i$ such that $v = s_iu$.

-Known results about finite Coxeter groups to be used later in our proof are: (1) the isomorphism of Bruhat intervals $[u,w] \simeq [e,u^{-1}w]$ given in Proposition 3.1.6 in \cite{BB}, (2) the characterization of the joins of finite sets of atoms in Lemma 3.2.3 in \cite{BB} as exactly those Coxeter group elements which may be regarded as the longest element of the parabolic subgroup generated by exactly the simple reflections corresponding to the given finite set of atoms, and (3) the fact that the longest element $w_0(S)$ for a parabolic subgroup $J_S$ has a reduced expression beginning with any letter of $S$.
-This third assertion can be seen by noting that multiplying $w_0(S)$ on the right by any simple reflection in $S$ must decrease the length of $w_0(S)$.